 Picking the right handpieces can be a daunting task; there are tons of different brands, makes, and models.
 Dental handpieces are one of the most important pieces of your entire dental practice.
 They are the foundational piece that you use every single day.
 Yes, it can seem impossible to pick one from the many that would fit your practice perfectly.
 Well, I am here to tell you it’s not!
 Let’s dive into some key aspects that will help narrow down your search when it’s time to buy dental equipment, and help you decide exactly what you need.

 Now, why listen to me?
 What the heck do I know about anything dental?
 Well, I have been in the industry working specifically on dental handpieces for the last 7 years.
 I have seen thousands upon thousands of different makes and models, in all different shapes and sizes.
-It seems like every day there are new types of dental handpieces popping up all over the place; let alone, the big manufacturers are releasing new models all the time!
+It seems like every day there are new types of dental handpieces popping up all over the place; let alone, the big manufacturers are releasing new models all the time, along with low speed attachments from other manufacturers!
 It is intimidating looking at all of the different models; however, on the inside, they are all nearly the same with small changes here and there to make them slightly different and “better” than their benefactors.